Flights to Palmerston North

 Find the perfect place to stay

-Palmerston North is a university town and can be quieter the during the summer break from mid-November to mid-February, when many students return home.
-January and February have the highest temperatures and least days with rain.
-Autumn colours are beautiful here and springtime is jumping with new life - lambs especially.
+Palmerston North is quieter during the summer break from mid-November to mid-January, when many students return home.
+January and February have the highest temperatures and the least days with rain.
+Autumn colours are beautiful here and gardens are in full bloom during spring, when the region is jumping with new life - lambs especially.

 How much will it cost?